On this page:

 Download this page as a Fact Sheet (915 KB).

 Thirteen percent of U.S. adults who are homeless have served in the military—a staggering number, given that Veterans represent just 7 percent of the overall population.
-VA is working diligently to end Veteran homelessness by the end of 2015, and you can help.

 If you have a rental property, consider participating in a program that has helped tens of thousands of Veterans and their families overcome the challenges of homelessness and lead independent lives.